Orig.-4/9/07, rev. 2/28/08

 NON-MEMBERS: Prospective members may be invited to attend a meeting by any member in good standing and will attend as a guest of the Guild.
 If the individual chooses to join the Guild, he/she may do so by completing the membership application.
 He/she may pay the annual dues (1) at that time; (2) later by sending a check to the Guild office; or (3) by bringing a check to the next meeting and giving it to the Treasurer (or the Membership Chairman).

 GUESTS: A member may periodically invite a guest on a one-time basis; the member would be responsible for the meeting costs for the guest should there be any.

-MEETINGS: Meetings are held monthly, on the 4th Thursday of each month, at a designated location.
-The November meeting is designated as the Annual Meeting and will be scheduled on a Thursday not coincident with Thanksgiving Day.
+MEETINGS: Meetings are held monthly on the 1st Thursday of each month at a designated location.
+The November meeting is designated as the Annual Meeting.

 DUES: Dues are collected on an annual basis in an amount recommended by the Board of Directors and approved by Membership at the Annual Meeting.
 Dues are collected to cover the operating costs for mailings, newsletters, meeting location stipends, and other administrated expenses.
 Members joining after September 1 will pay the annual dues; in the following year, these members will pay 50% of the rate.

 ARTICLE 3 OFFICERS